AI For Gas Smell Calls

 More urgent gas calls captured

-Gas smell, suspected leak, appliance connector, meter, tenant, and after-hours calls get an immediate gas-specific first answer instead of blank voicemail.
+Gas smell, suspected leak, appliance connector, meter, tenant, and after-hours calls get an immediate gas-specific first answer instead of voicemail with no context.

 Cleaner emergency and utility handoffs